Other works by Sheri S. Tepper provide examples of:

 City Planet: Tepper has a novel called Beauty, in which the Earth has had all its wilderness wiped out, followed by any and all crop growing facilities.
 And in Shadow's End, the governing planet of an entire solar system is a City Planet.

-Contemplate Our Navels: In Grass the hyper-intelligent Foxen are being killed off by the less intelligent, but more ambitious, Hippae; because they have degenerated into passive navel-gazers.
+Contemplate Our Navels: In Grass the hyper-intelligent Foxen are being killed off by the less intelligent, but more ambitious, Hippae.
+Hippae can rarely catch mature Foxen but go after ones that have just metamorphosed.
+The Foxen could band together and destroy the threat but refuse to do so until convinced to act, because they have degenerated into passive navel-gazers consumed by guilt over having destroyed a peaceful civilization while they themselves were Hippae.

 Culture Justifies Anything: Sideshow is set on a planet obsessed with preserving cultural diversity, to the point that there are Enforcers whose job is to prevent its various subcultures imposing their values on each other — even values like "sacrificing infants to stone idols is bad".